sweetpea-org/sweetpea-py/docs/_source/api/sampling_strategies.rst

            results is constrained to be distinct.
 The number of returned experiments will be less than the requested number if the pool of possible trial sequences is exhausted.

+.. class:: sweetpea.IterateGurobiGen

+           Like :class:`.IterateGen`, but uses Gurobi and requires that the ``gurobipy`` package has been installed.

+           *Non-Uniformity*: Generates trials by repeatedly finding
+           solutions to an experiment design's constraints, but with no guarantee of uniform coverage or even randomness (i.e., each separate use of :func:`.synthesize_trials` with this stragegy may produce the same result).

+           *Without Replacement*: When multiple trials are generated in one call to :func:`.synthesize_trials`, each of the results is constrained to be distinct.
+The number of returned experiments will be less than the requested number if the pool of possible trial sequences is exhausted.